Quick Start

 Trademarks

-All distribution names, logos, and project marks referenced on this site — including but not limited to Arch Linux, Debian, Ubuntu, Kali Linux, Tails, LineageOS, Linux Mint, Gentoo, EndeavourOS, Raspberry Pi / Raspbian, CachyOS, Chaotic-AUR, Alpine Linux, Chimera Linux, FreeBSD, and F-Droid — are the property of their respective owners.
+All distribution names, logos, and project marks referenced on this site — including Arch Linux, Debian, Ubuntu, Kali Linux, Tails, LineageOS, Linux Mint, Gentoo, EndeavourOS, Raspberry Pi / Raspbian, CachyOS, Chaotic-AUR, Alpine Linux, Chimera Linux, FreeBSD, and F-Droid — are the property of their respective owners.
 Public Repo is an independent mirror operator and is not affiliated with, endorsed by, or sponsored by any of these projects unless explicitly stated.

 Other names